-It’s worth noting that Simucube use the same diameter output shaft as a MiGE motor, meaning you can mount the SQR quick release system to your OSW kit.
+It’s worth noting that Simucube uses the same diameter output shaft as a MiGE motor, meaning you can mount the SQR quick-release system to your OSW kit.

 Our recommended QR hubs

-Now you’ve got a good idea of compatibility between wheels, adapters, hubs and wheelbases, let’s take a look at some of the QR hubs out there, as recomended by sim racers.
+Now you’ve got a good idea of compatibility between wheels, adapters, hubs, and wheelbases, let’s take a look at some of the QR hubs out there, as recommended by sim racers.

 Cube Controls QRX hub

-The hub is made from high grade 7075 alloy and uses a conical shaped self centering mechanism that features spring loaded locking rods for a quick and precise attaching and removal of the wheel.
+The hub is made from high-grade 7075 alloys and uses a conical-shaped self-centring mechanism that features spring-loaded locking rods for quick and precise attaching and removal of the wheel.

 Universal QR from Cube Controls